-But gradually, I learned how to cope with greater responsibilities while David learned to manage the PTSD.
-Here are some things that have helped us as a family through the years.
+But gradually, I learned how to cope with greater responsibilities while David learned to manage PTSD.
+Here are some things that have helped us as a family over the years:

-During the initial trauma period, David struggled most on specific dates of the year, so I marked the calendar to remind myself to be on the lookout for signs of agitation or depression at those times.
-When I saw those symptoms, I talked them over with David and he contacted his doctor to increase his medications until he felt better.
+##Preparing for Trauma Anniversaries## During the initial trauma period, David struggled most on specific dates of the year, leading me to mark the calendar to remind myself to be on the lookout for any signs of agitation or depression during those dates.
+When I would see those symptoms, I would then discuss them with David, and then he would contact his doctor to increase his medications until his symptoms improved.

-Controling PTSD in Ways that do no Harm
+##Controlling PTSD in Ways that do no Harm##

 David knew that he needed to overcome the fearful memories that haunted him.
 His faith and forty years of exercising self-control helped him through the struggle.
-He chose to overcome unwanted thoughts in positive ways, such as listening to calm, encouraging music or watching comedies on TV.
+He chose to overcome unwanted thoughts in positive ways, such as listening to calm, encouraging music, or watching comedies on TV.
 He read books with positive life messages.
-He also made the conscious decision of avoiding unhealthy ways of coping such as using alcohol or drugs to numb the pain.
+He also made the conscious decision to avoid unhealthy ways of coping, such as using alcohol or drugs to numb the pain.

-Though David tended to withdraw even from our children, I encouraged him to spend some time alone with them each week so they could talk.
+##Building Healthy Family Ties## Though David tended to withdraw even from our children, I encouraged him to spend some time alone with them each week so they could talk.
 I also spent regular time alone with each child.
 They needed to feel loved.
-They needed to be able to ask questions about their dad's illness and to get some honest answers.
+They needed the opportunity to ask questions about their dad's illness and get some honest answers.
 Together, we became a strong team.

-I shared what I myself was going through with a few close friends, my pastor and a counselor on a one-on-one basis.
-Few of my friends had experience with PTSD, but they were willing to listen, to learn and to encourage me.
-Understanding and feedback from my closest friends helped me gain a better perspective on our new challenge.
+##Coping As A Spouse## I shared what I was going through with a few close friends as well as my pastor and a counselor that I would see on a one-on-one basis.
+Only a few of my friends had some experience with PTSD, but they were still willing to listen, learn from, and encourage me.
+Receiving patience, compassion, and feedback from my closest friends helped me gain a better perspective on my family's new challenge.
 I learned to be careful not to mention anything that might trigger David's PTSD symptoms.
-I also learned to forgive those who had harmed my husband.
-I was not able to find any peace until I was finally able to truly forgive them.
+I also learned to forgive those who had harmed my husband, which thankfully I did because I was not able to find any peace until I was finally able to truly forgive them.
 I chose to laugh and enjoy the good times and not let unforgiveness rob me of joy.

 After years of repressing my own panic and fears, I became aware that I could no longer feel some good emotions.
-I had not lost compassion for David's suffering, as some do, but I had distanced my heart enough so that I would not panic.
-This had the negative effect of blocking good feelings, too.
-I sought help to face these emotions and to regain my joy.
+I had not lost compassion for David's suffering, as some do.
+However, I did distance my heart just enough to avoid experiencing panic and fear.
+This distancing resulted in the negative effects of being unable to experience good feelings, too.
+Thankfully I decided to sought help to face my fears and to regain my joy.

-I found closure when I wrote about the initial trauma and its effects on our lives.
-I had kept meticulous records during the event, but it was sixteen years before I could write a narrative account about it without a black cloud of depression settling on my spirit.
-However, one day, I just knew it was time.
-I was ready.
-I began writing, tears running down my cheeks, until I had the rough draft of the story written.
-It took three weeks, and it was the fastest rough draft of a book I had ever written.1 When it was published, I shared it with our grown children.
+##Finding Closure## I found closure when I wrote about the initial trauma and its effects on our lives.
+I had kept meticulous records during this difficult time.
+However, it took sixteen years for me to be able to face the trauma by writing a narrative account on it without experiencing a black cloud of depression settling on my spirit.
+Until one day, I knew it was time to write about it.
+I remember having tears running down my cheeks as I wrote the entire rough draft of the story.
+It took me a total of three weeks to complete, and it was the fastest rough draft of a book I had ever written.
+When it was published, I shared it with our grown children.
 Seeing it detailed like that helped them find closure, too.
 I recommend journaling (writing down your feelings and thoughts regularly) to those who have a loved one with PTSD.

 The pathway that David and I chose to follow kept our family together.
-It strengthened us.
-It gave each of us a deeper compassion for those who suffer.
-Both our children are now successfully working in professions that serve those who are in need, perhaps because of what they went through as children of a father with PTSD.
+It strengthened us, and gave each of us a deeper compassion for those who suffer.
+I believe that both of our children are now successfully working in professions that serve people in need because of what they went through as children who had a father with PTSD.